TallKite/linnstrument-firmware/README.md

 -------- UPGRADING/UNINSTALLING --------

 IMPORTANT: Later on when you update the OS to a different version, you'll be asked if you want to uninstall microLinn.
-Say no (the red button in the middle) if you're updating to a newer version of microLinn.
+Say no (the red button in the middle, turns orange) if you're updating to a newer version of microLinn.
 This avoids needlessly deleting your microtonal user settings.
-Say yes (the blue button on the left) otherwise, e.g. if you're going back to an official (non-microtonal) version of the firmware.
+Say yes (the blue button on the left, turns light blue) otherwise, e.g. if you're going back to an official (non-microtonal) version of the firmware.
 This does delete your microtonal user settings, which is necessary in order to avoid deleting all your other user settings plus your calibration data.
 If you're not sure, tap the green button on the right to exit the uninstall screen.

 -------- NON-MICROTONAL FEATURES --------